ARMmbed/mbed-os-5-docs/docs/introduction/examples.md

 ### mesh

-[Join a device to an insecure 6LoWPAN-ND or Thread network](https://os.mbed.com/teams/mbed-os-examples/code/nanostack-border-router).
+[Join a device to an insecure 6LoWPAN-ND](https://os.mbed.com/teams/mbed-os-examples/code/nanostack-border-router).
 This is the simplest use of the mesh networking stack.

 ### Nanostack border router

 [Use the generic Mbed border router and create a 6LoWPAN-ND or Thread network](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-mesh-minimal/).
-Your 6LoWPAN or Thread devices can access to internet using this gateway.
+Your 6LoWPAN devices can access to internet using this gateway.

 ### Sockets